 “The Pro XS 4-stroke is so quiet yet has the cool OptiMax growl upon startup.
 You really need to start up a boat with one to believe it,” said Steve.
 “These engines are bullet-proof.
 Turn the key and they start right up, and they’ll give tremendous reliability, terrific fuel efficiency and an awesome hole-shot.
 In fact, I stay in contact with many of my boats’ buyers and they enjoy long term reliability and success.
 I can’t imagine a better outboard lineup.”

 Steve couples his Pro XS 4-stroke with a Mercury high-performance stainless steel props.

 For more information on Merc’s fine product line visit: www.mercurymarine.com.

-For more information on Ranger boats, visit: www.rangerboats.com.
+For more information about M-W Marine, visit: www.mwmarine.com.

-For more information on Shoeder’s Marine, visit: www.shoedersmarine.com
+For more information on Minn Kota’s fine product line visit: www.minnkotamotors.com.

-Fishfinder/GPS: Steve has become a big fan of the new Humminbird fishfinder/GPS combos, and now uses Humminbird’s Helix 10 units front and back.
+Fishfinder/GPS: Steve has become a big fan of Humminbird fishfinder/GPS combos, and uses Humminbird’s Helix 10 units front and back.
 “Humminbirds have great resolution, tremendous target separation, and unmatched GPS accuracy,” Steve noted.
 The Helix units have Humminbird’s exciting Side Imaging and Down Imaging technology.

 With both units linked via Ethernet, waypoints can instantly be shared back and forth between the units.
 “Say you’ve just scanned a shoreline with Side Imaging and you spot a fish crib or rock pile you didn’t know was there.
 Mark it with a waypoint, and thanks to the Ethernet connection, the waypoint is now on both ‘Birds.
 I can instantly go to my bow fishfinder and return to the new waypoint and fish the spot I’ve just found.”